-Of course those of us who grew up in snow country made our own snowmen every year.
+Of course, those of us who grew up in snow country made our real snowmen every year.
 I took these photos of my brothers with my very first camera.

 Snowy Wisconsin Winters